ktorch/ktorch/docs/tensors.rst

    :param long end: ending value for the set of points, mode=```arange`` returns points up to but not including ``end``, mode of ```range`` returns points including end.
    :param long step: step size or gap between each pair of adjacent points, default is 1.
    :param sym options: one or more symbols for device, data type and other :ref:`tensor attributes <Setting properties>`.
-   :return: An :ref:`api-pointer <pointers>` to the allocated tensor.
+   :return: An :ref:`api-pointer <ptr>` to the allocated tensor.

 The function call can also use a final argument of a previously allocated tensor as an output tensor:

 .. function:: tensor(mode;start;end;step;options) -> ptr

-   :param ptr out-tensor: an :ref:`api-pointer <pointers>` to a previously allocated output tensor.
+   :param ptr out-tensor: an :ref:`api-pointer <ptr>` to a previously allocated output tensor.
    :return: null return, resets values according to size given and attributes of the output tensor.

 ::